Manav-Chettiar/AI_Impact_On_Students_Academics/README.md

 ## Overview

 This project explores how Generative AI (GenAI) usage affects student academic performance, burnout, and study habits.
-Built as a two-page interactive Power BI dashboard with a cover page, KPI cards, and a range of different visuals. jhfkfkw
+Built as a two-page interactive Power BI dashboard with a cover page, KPI cards, and a range of different visuals.

 **The core question the dashboard answers:**
 Does higher AI usage improve or hurt student academic performance - and at what cost to wellbeing?